Skip to content

 Terminal window

-This sweeps gain × initial angular velocity (3×3 = 9 conditions) over 600 s of simulated time and writes CSV files here.
+This sweeps gain × initial angular velocity × magnetic field model (3×3×2 = 18 conditions) over ~10 orbits (55,500 s) of simulated time and writes CSV files here.
+Both TiltedDipole and IGRF-14 magnetic field models are compared.
 Each CSV has columns t, omega_x, omega_y, omega_z, omega_mag.

 Terminal window